arthur-e/swc-workshop/sql-intro-ecology/Databases-and-SQL.md

     -- Get post-2000 data on Dipodomys' species
     SELECT * FROM surveys
      WHERE year >= 2000
-    -- There are 3 Dipodomys species in the area
-       AND species_id IN ('DM', 'DO', 'DS');
+    -- All of Dipodomys' species IDs and no others begin with the letter D AND (species_id LIKE 'D%');

 ### Challenge: Putting it All Together